Duramorph/Roxanol (Morphine) Addiction – Side Effects, Abuse, Detox and Withdrawal

 Medically-assisted morphine detox also reduces the likelihood of relapse by addressing all of the physical, mental, and emotional needs of the client during detox.
 This process may include medicinal treatment and group or individual therapy in preparation for drug rehab and continued addiction treatment.

-Upon the completion of a drug detox program for morphine addiction, a person may also choose to continue their addiction treatment with a short or long-term drug rehab program.
+Upon the completion of a morphine detox program, a person may also choose to continue their addiction treatment with a short or long-term drug rehab program.
 The National Institute on Drug Abuse states that addiction treatment lasting at least 90 days in duration is more likely to produce favorable outcomes, such as long-term or lifelong sobriety.

-Of course, the efficacy of addiction treatment is largely dependent on a person’s participation in treatment, the appropriateness of services, the quality of interaction between the person and the addiction treatment provider(s), and the motivation of the client.
-However, long-term drug and alcohol rehab of 90 days or more will provide the best opportunity for long-term sobriety.
+Of course, the efficacy of morphine treatment is largely dependent on a person’s level of participation, the appropriateness of services, the quality of interaction between the person and the addiction treatment provider(s), and the motivation of the client.
+However, long-term morphine rehab of 90 days or more will provide the best opportunity for long-term sobriety.

-During drug and alcohol rehab, a client can expect to experience some or all of the following things:
+During morphine rehab, a client can expect to experience some or all of the following things:

 - 12-step group work